Request to call (Puru)

 During a short Everest Base Camp trek, you can expect to be provided with basic but hearty meals and accommodations.

-You may also have the opportunity to try local speciality dishes such as yak meat or sherpa stew.
+You may also have the opportunity to try local specialty dishes such as yak meat or sherpa stew.
 Meals are typically served in large communal dining halls at the lodges or guesthouses where you will stay.

 Accommodations during the trek are typically in small guesthouses or lodges, which offer basic but comfortable rooms with twin beds and shared bathroom facilities.
 Some clubs may also offer hot showers (for an additional fee), and a few may have private rooms available.